nathankouts/ny_complaints/README.md

 Can a predictive model be built for a future prediction of the possibility of complaints of the type that you have identified in response to question 1?

-I am going to analyze the data and provide the answers to these questions.